 I recommend using leftover donuts similar to biscotti.
 Once the outside gets a bit crusty, they are wonderful for dunking in coffee, cocoa, or milk.

-You can also warm up your pumpkin spice donuts and top them with a scoop of vanilla ice cream.
-Yum, yum, yum!
+You can also warm up your pumpkin spice donuts and top them with a scoop of vanilla ice cream or I’ve even cut them into chunks and served them with my pumpkin dip!

 And as for that leftover pumpkin puree, here are some ways to use it up!